Wednesday, April 21, 2021

 It is used to obtain information concerning the current status of the phenomena to describe “what exists” with respect to variables or conditions in a situation.
 The main goal of this type of research is to describe the data and characteristics about what is being studied.

+Descriptive research is mainly done when a researcher wants to gain a better understanding of a topic or idea.
 The idea behind this type of research is to study frequencies, averages, and other statistical calculations.
 Although this research is highly accurate, it does not gather the causes behind a situation.
-Descriptive research is mainly done when a researcher wants to gain a better understanding of a topic or idea.
-However, it falls into three categories such as Survey, Casual Comparative and Co-Relational.

 Survey Method: